-The child-development professionals at Celebree Learning Centers discuss the importance of friendships and how to help your child with the often tricky friendship-making process.
+The child-development professionals at Celebree School discuss the importance of friendships and how to help your child with the often tricky friendship-making process.

 Preschool is a big step.
 Children face significant growth in responsibilities during this transition, including substantial pressures to feel accepted by their peers.
 To help make this time easier, it is important that you understand the key factors that characterize the development of strong, healthy friendships during these early years.